Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

   - Records Management *
   - Privacy Risk Management

-**Note:** The Microsoft Purview Compliance Administrator role group has more access to features than the Azure AD Compliance Administrator role.
+**Note:** The Microsoft Purview Compliance Administrator role group has access to more features than the Azure AD Compliance Administrator role.
 - *: Microsoft Purview Compliance Administrator role group only
 - **: Azure AD Compliance Administrator role only

 The Compliance Administrator does not have access to the following areas in Microsoft Purview:
-- Data Classification > Content Explorer
+- Data Classification > Content Explorer (list and view content)
 - Roles & Scopes > Permissions
+- Solutions
+  - Audit

 Additionally, the Compliance Administrator does not have access to the following Microsoft Purview roles (note, not role groups):
 - Search and Purge - Lets people bulk-remove data that matches the criteria of a content search.